 Preparing to move into a new home or apartment for many people involves sorting and organizing belongings, packing boxes, the physical move itself and then trying to seamlessly settle into a new place.
-Let’s face it, moving is hard!
+Let’s face it, moving is hard - especially during this pandemic!
 It’s one of the most stressful experiences adults have in their lives and moving can be even harder on kids of all ages.

 Children are often unsure of their new surroundings.
 They are losing the comfort of what is familiar.
 They may be losing friends, a neighborhood, favorite playground or park.
 So, how can you ease the move for children in your family?

 When you explain the move to your children, be prepared with a list of all the positive things about the new home and the fun things they will be able to do and explore in their new town and surrounding area.
 Some ideas may be:

 Local kids/families they may already know

 Get them Acclimated

 Introduce your children to their new neighborhood before your move.
 Set up playdates with other kids who will be in their classes or at their school.
 Show them their new school environment with one or more tours, including finding their locker and classrooms.
 Introduce them in advance to their teacher.
 Take them to the playground and ball fields.

 Give your children the choice of having their new bedroom recreated as close as possible in their new home.
 This means they can have the same colors on the walls, the same furniture and even the same layout, if that’s possible or give them the opportunity to create an entirely new bedroom.
 Let them choose a theme right down to wall colors, murals, stickers and boarders, carpeting and a seating/gaming area.

 Have their room(s) be the first place that is set up in your new home so they can settle into their personal space while you focus on organizing the rest of the house.